-Allen County Auditor Tera Klutz was appointed as the next state auditor at an 11 a.m.
+INDIANAPOLIS – Allen County Auditor Tera Klutz will be announced as the next state auditor at an 11 a.m.
 Fort Wayne news conference today.

-Gov.-elect Eric Holcomb tapped Klutz to fill the vacancy caused by State Auditor Suzanne Crouch being elected lieutenant governor, according to several sources close to the announcement.
+Gov.-elect Eric Holcomb is tapping Klutz to fill the vacancy caused by State Auditor Suzanne Crouch being elected lieutenant governor, according to several sources close to the announcement.

 Klutz will be sworn in along with other statewide officials – including Holcomb himself – Jan.
 9 at the Indiana State Fairgrounds.

-Today’s news conference was held at Allen County Republican Party headquarters on Main Street.
+Today’s news conference will be at Allen County Republican Party headquarters on Main Street.